 - The organisation had its own electronic incident reporting system so that staff could record and report any incidents.
 Any serious incidents were communicated to the operations team for immediate investigation.
-A log was kept of all incidents on the shared drive so that incidents could be reviewed, and trends identified.
+A log was kept of all incidents on the shared drive so that incidents could be reviewed and trends identified.
 Information from incidents was used in training and scenario planning.
 All incidents were discussed a board level. - Incidents were graded low, medium or high.
 The spreadsheet recorded other information such as the deadline for responding to the information and any learning outcomes. - We saw that there had been 38 incidents reported across the sites.
 Most of these were about equipment issues and one was a patient fall without harm.
-All were graded low risk. - Appropriate incidents were referred to the host trust so that there was dual reporting of incidents. - Staff we spoke with could describe what Duty of Candour was, though there had been no incidents where it had been applicable.
+All were graded low risk. - There had been an incident that had been reported through the trust about a paper referral that had fallen out of a patient's medical notes, this had been reported as a breach of information governance. - Appropriate incidents were referred to the host trust so that there was dual reporting of incidents. - Staff we spoke with could describe what Duty of Candour was, though there had been no incidents where it had been applicable.